"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 - Have problems with your kidneys that means they may not get rid of the dye used for the MRI scan (you can check this with your doctor)

-The trial team needs 140 men to join.
+The trial team aims to treat 354 men as part of the trial.
 Everyone will have HIFU and a series of tests over a 2 year period, to monitor how well the treatment is working.

 On the morning of your HIFU treatment you will have an